 Americans are the only ones who celebrate Valentine's Day and giving this year's celebration an international flare may be just the thing your relationship needs.
 Consider celebrating like they do in Ghana and make it all about chocolate.
 Or maybe with a wine tasting, like the Bulgarians.
 Whichever way you celebrate, we should all take the time to thank Saint Valentine for going against the grain and marrying young soldiers against the ruling of Claudius II.

 5. Ignore it Completely

 Having trouble convincing your spouse to get on board with the "just ignore it" plan?
 For the fellas, now is probably not the time to bring it up.
 For the ladies – if he's home how about distracting him with video games?
-(No, really).
+(No, really.)
 If he's downrange?
 Try pretending the day simply doesn't exist.
 The man is in a combat zone – if you don't bring it up, he probably won't either.
-But take this article's advice:
+But it’s worth a conversation.